 He falls into the rows of pews and grips the wood bench in front of him, then puts his head down.
-We see a close up of a alarm.
-AUTOMATIC CONTROL FOR TOWER BELL DO NOT TOUCH.
+We see a close-up of an alarm.
+THE AUTOMATIC CONTROL FOR TOWER BELL DO NOT TOUCH.
 This is our warning that their meeting will not end well.

 He’s swinging from it like the Hunchback of Notre Dame.
 Then he is cowering in the corner of the tower clamping his hands over his ears.
 Now she calls to him “Frank.”
-He sees her reach out for him, but he is in his delirious trance like rage, he goes to strangle her.
-She is crying “you’re sick Frank you don’t want to kill me.”
+He sees her reach out for him, but he is in his delirious trance-like rage, and he goes to strangle her.
+She is crying “You’re sick Frank you don’t want to kill me.”

 But he cannot stop his rampage.
 She pushes him.
 He tries to grab onto the bell, but he slips and falls to his death.

-At it’s climax Cordell completes his metamorphosis and becomes a full blown primeval fiend.
-Unlike the earlier frenzy sequences that are drenched in distorted archaic blear, a cloud of obfuscation, at the end, we actually get to see Frank Cordell completely transformed into a virtual savage.
+At its climax, Cordell completes his metamorphosis and becomes a full-blown primeval fiend.
+Unlike the earlier frenzy sequences that are drenched in distorted archaic blear, a cloud of obfuscation, in the end, we actually get to see Frank Cordell completely transformed into a virtual savage.

 There is pure clarity as the gigantic bell has transmogrified Cordell’s mania into something visibly monstrous from the id.
 He has no impulse control to keep him from tearing apart the woman he knows and loves, he is beyond salvation, he is beyond reach.